Foreword

 Details & probable cause:

-• You re-numbered a few lines from the program used in GOTO or GOSUB instructions
+instructions - You re-numbered a few lines from the program used in

 Possible recovery:

-• Check the value of the line numbers used in this program line, especially in GOTO or GOSUB instructions
+- Check the value of the line numbers used in this program line, especially in

-• Check the syntax of all mathematical functions used in this program line in GOTO or GOSUB instructions
+instructions - Check the syntax of all mathematical functions used in this program line in

-• Check the current value of all variables used in this program line in GOTO or GOSUB instructions
+instructions - Check the current value of all variables used in this program line in

 Sample program(s) that would trigger this error: